Development of stadiums in English football: Liverpool

-Current stadium status: Reconstructed.
-7,000 Anfield Road expansion plan.

 Anfield has been all-seater since the mid-1990s, when the Spion Kop was rebuilt two years after the completion of the Centenary Stand on the southern side of the stadium.
 The Main Stand dates back to the early 1970s, while the Anfield Road Stand was already all-seater when it was rebuilt in 1997.

 In May 2002, Liverpool announced plans to build a new 55,000-seat stadium in Stanley Park, near their current Anfield home.
 The stadium's planned capacity was then increased to more than 66,000, with preliminary construction beginning in 2007.

 The relocation was first proposed in 2000, when the club had been hoping to have a 70,000-seat stadium ready for the 2004–05 season.
 In May 2002 it was decided that relocation was a more viable option than expansion, when the plans were amended for a less expensive 55,000-seat stadium to be built.

 Construction of the new stadium, however, was halted in 2008 due to lack of funds combined with the onset of the recession.

 In April 2014 Liverpool F.C. signed a legal agreement with Liverpool City Council and Your Housing Group to redevelop the surrounding Anfield area.
 This is seen as a significant step towards the renovation of the stadium.
 The redevelopment was worth around £260 million.
 On 9 September 2016, the first phase of expansion was completed, bringing the total capacity 54,047.
 On 10 September, the newly renovated Anfield was opened for its first use in a Premier League game against Leicester City.
-Plans to expand the Anfield Road stand have been announced to increase the capacity to over 60,000.
-However, as of yet these plans have not been officially published.